Normal view

 16 September 2025 at 14:27

-The first-ever “space–time crystal” has been created in the US by Hanqing Zhao and Ivan Smalyukh at the University of Colorado Boulder.
+A new type of “space–time crystal” has been created in the US by Hanqing Zhao and Ivan Smalyukh at the University of Colorado Boulder.
 The system is patterned in both space and time and comprises a rigid lattice of topological solitons that are sustained by steady oscillations in the orientations of liquid crystal molecules.

 In an ordinary crystal atomic or molecular structures repeat at periodic intervals in space.
 In 2012, however, Frank Wilczek suggested that systems might also exist with quantum states that repeat at perfectly periodic intervals in time – even as they remain in their lowest-energy state.